mihir-chakma/leads-tracker/README.md

 # Leads Tracker
-A Chrome extension to save links.
+A Chrome extension to save links and bookmark it for reading later.